BryanHaley/twitch-fight-pit/README.md

 Add a window capture in OBS for the app.

-Chatters can then send the following commands:
+Chatters can then send the following commands (customizable):
 ```
-!squash : Attack another chatter
+!attack : Attack another chatter
 !defend : Give another chatter a shield that will reduce the next attack's damage by 50%.
 !heal   : Heal another chatter
 !pet    : Pet another chatter